-Arguably the most popular area of concentration in DevOps is what is popularly known as the ‘CI/CD pipeline.’
-This is the segment of the value stream that begins with code committed to version control and ends with that code being successfully deployed in production.
-Because the goal is to deploy finished code to production as quickly and safely as possible, SAFe’s term for this subset of the value stream is the Deployment Pipeline.
+Arguably the most popular area of concentration in DevOps is the ‘CI/CD pipeline.’
+This segment of the value stream begins with code committed to version control and ends with that code being successfully deployed in production.
+Because the goal is to deploy finished code to production as quickly and safely as possible, SAFe’s term for this subset of the value stream is the deployment pipeline.

-Ultimately, the entire deployment pipeline should be automated from end to end using a carefully selected tool chain.
-Doing so greatly accelerates build, integration, testing, break fix, and deployment cycles.
+Ultimately, the entire deployment pipeline should be automated from end to end using a carefully selected toolchain.
+Doing so accelerates builds, integration, testing, break-fix, and deployment cycles.
 Often the only manual activities in a mature deployment pipeline are peer reviews and responding to system-generated pipeline events and notifications.

 Continuous Monitoring involves capturing, logging, surfacing, and analyzing production events.
-These events describe both system behavior and end user behavior and directly support the Measurement and Recovery elements of CALMR.
+These events describe both system behavior and end-user behavior and directly support the measurement and recovery aspects of CALMR.

-This domain calls for significant harmony between the systems doing the monitoring and the humans interpreting and acting on the results.
-Through full stack telemetry, observability, proactive issue detection, visualization, AIOps, and analytics, this set of practices is tailored to measure and maintain business value with a high degree of precision.
+This domain calls for significant harmony between the monitoring systems and those who interpret and act on the results.
+This set of practices is tailored to measure and maintain business value with high precision through full-stack telemetry, observability, proactive issue detection, visualization, AIOps, and analytics.

 Agile Product Management

-Remembering that DevOps enables a continuous learning loop, which in turn drives rapid innovation, it is imperative that what is to be learned is well defined and what was learned is captured and quantifiable.
-Agile Product Management accomplishes this.
+DevOps enables a continuous learning loop, which drives rapid innovation.
+Agile Product Management defines what needs to be learned and ensures what was learned is captured and quantifiable.

 Through customer centricity, hypothesis-driven development, design thinking, Lean Startup, and market research practices, this domain ensures that the continuous delivery pipeline is always calibrated to deliver specific, measurable business outcomes.
 Moreover, it ensures that the enterprise collects validated learning from every release and directs those learnings toward relentless improvement.

 For more detail, please see the Product Management article.